Creating a money tree that produces a healthy crop is a skill that can change your financial life.

 You may have heard somebody (probably a parent) say “Money doesn’t grow on trees”, but what do they know, they probably never had one.

-Problems with the Multiple Income Streams Analogy
+Problems with the Multiple Streams of Income Analogy

 Using the stream of income analogy is a great tool for training your mind to think in terms of passive income.

 This is especially true if you want to get to earn 6-8 figures a year on the side.

-But where does one find these magical and mythical income streams?
+But where does you find these magical and mythical income streams?

-This is where the income stream analogy breaks down because it’s difficult to understand its point of origin.
+This is where the income stream analogy breaks down because it’s difficult to understand the point of origin.

 However, the purpose of the income stream analogy is to help you think in terms of something that flows continuously.